austincrim/austincrim.com/src/content/posts/web-storage.md

 Many web apps today introduce latency, errors, and slow interactions in order to pass tiny blobs of JSON back and forth from a server.
 These packets are usually in the 10s of kilobytes.

-The browser can store **gigabytes** of data.
+The browser can store **gigabytes** of data. <span id='your-storage'></span>

-Does that architecture make sense for all of your app's data?
-While reading this, think about the experiences you could build if your app's data was already in your browser.
+Does that always relying on the network + server make sense for every part of your app?
+Think about the experiences you could build if your app's data was already in your browser, no latency.

 You might be thinking, "this just sounds like another caching layer", and you would be right!
 Good job.
 It might sound difficult to manage, but come on, how hard can cache invalidation be?